Thanks for stopping by. You are currently logged in as a Guest

 A general guideline) Bid if you hold any two trump, with two or more off-suit aces

 A successful lone is 40% of the game (four points of the ten needed).
 This alone makes it worth trying.
 Even if the lone does not succeed, you should still be able to get your point.
 Although there are situations where taking your partner along may result in getting two points instead of one, these are rare and do not outweigh the benefit of a possible four points.
-When you are behind in score, a successful lone can put you back in the game.
+When you are behind in the score, a successful lone can put you back in the game.
 However, the greater your lead, the less incentive you have to try a risky lone.
 In most situations, playing with a partner decreases your chances of being euchred, but you risk giving up two additional points.

 A general guideline) Call alone on any hand where you have a sure point.